 Arthur's Pass Township is a bustling place in the peak season with many walkers and adventurers using it as a base for the forays into the mountains of Arthur's pass National Park.
 The Department of Conservation centre here has an excellent display of the local history and is a great source of information for the many short walks in the area.

-As well as the natural wonders of the park there is a long history of human presence, beginning with early Maori who used the passes to travel between the east and west coasts to trade pounamu.
-In 1864 Arthur Dobson surveyed the area with a view to creating a reliable route and despite his advice that it was 'almost impossible' a large number of men carved a rudimentary road through the Southern Alps - completing it in 1866.
-The recent Otira Viaduct was a major engineering achievement and greatly minimizes the hazards of travelling this way.
-The West Coast gold fields were the driver for the creation of the road and also led to Arthur’s Pass village being developed.
+As well as the natural wonders of the park there is a long history of human presence, beginning with early Māori who used the passes to travel between the east and west coasts to trade pounamu-Greenstone.
+In 1864 Arthur Dobson surveyed the area to create a reliable route and despite his advice that it was 'almost impossible' a large number of men carved a rudimentary road through the Southern Alps - completing it in 1866.
+The recent Otira Viaduct was a major engineering achievement and greatly minimises the hazards of travelling this way.
+The West Coast goldfields were the driver for the creation of the road and also led to Arthur’s Pass village being developed.

 Your accommodation: Wilderness Lodge, Arthurs Pass